-The analysis in this study is based on credit report data from the FRBNY Consumer Credit Panel.
+Some of the analyses in this study are based on credit report data from the FRBNY Consumer Credit Panel.
 The panel comprises a nationally representative 5% random sample of US individuals with credit files, and all of the household members of those 5%.
 In all, the data set includes files on more than 15% of the adult population (aged 18 or older), or approximately 37 million individuals in each quarter from 1999 to the present.
 The underlying sampling approach ensures that the panel is dynamically updated in each quarter to reflect new entries into and exits out of the credit markets, with young individuals and immigrants entering the sample and deceased individuals and emigrants leaving the sample at the same rate as in the population of individuals with credit files.
-In each quarter, primary individuals' mailing addresses are used to identify and include the records associated with all other household members.
-The panel therefore allows one to track individuals and households consistently over time.
+In each quarter, the records of all other household members who shared a primary individual's mailing address were also included.
+Even though all individuals included in the database are anonymous, the panel allows one to track individuals and households consistently over time.
 In addition to the computation of nationally representative estimates of individual and household level debt and credit in each quarter, the panel therefore permits a rich analysis of the dynamics of consumer debt and related policy issues at both the individual and household levels.

 Since the FRBNY Consumer Credit Panel data are collected at the borrower level, they offer a more comprehensive perspective on mortgage debt than is available in standard loan-level datasets.
 In addition to detailed data on all debts secured by residential real estate, the panel includes information on individuals' and households' other loans, such as credit cards, auto loans and student loans.
 More general information available in the panel include the residential location of the borrower at the census block level, the individual's year of birth, the individual's credit experience such as foreclosure, bankruptcy and collection, as well as a consumer credit score that is comparable to the well known FICO score.
-More details regarding the sample design and data content can be found in Lee and van der Klaauw (2010).23
+More details regarding the sample design and data content can be found in Lee and van der Klaauw (2010).24

-23 Lee, D. and W. van der Klaauw, "An Introduction to the FRBNY Consumer Credit Panel", Staff Report 479, November 2010.
+24 Lee, D. and W. van der Klaauw, "An Introduction to the FRBNY Consumer Credit Panel", Federal Reserve Bank of New York, Staff Report 479, November 2010.